Quadeatschool/FibonacciSequenceGenerator-/README.md

 # Overview

-As an aspiring software engineer, I am dedicated to expanding my proficiency in systems-level programming.
+As an aspiring software engineer, I am interested in expanding my proficiency in systems-level programming.
 My goal with this project was to figure out a new programming language, Rust in this case.
 By building this generator, I am deepening my understanding of programming in general and testing out basic Rust capabilities.

 The software is a Fibonacci Sequence Generator built in Rust.
 It captures user input from the terminal, validates that the input is a positive integer, and then generates the Fibonacci sequence up to that number.
 The core logic is decoupled into a specialized function that leverages mutable references to populate a dynamic data structure.
 To demonstrate advanced memory handling, the program also provides a "snapshot" of the data using memory slicing.